-This function trains an Echo State Network (ESN) to a univariate time series.
+Train an Echo State Network (ESN) to a univariate time series.
+The function automatically manages data pre-processing, reservoir generation (i.e., internal states) and model estimation and selection.

 Arguments